a-morales/kwm/README.md

 There should be a prompt asking to enable it on startup.

 Creating a certificate and codesigning the binary works as well.

-## Note:

-Kwm reads com.apple.spaces.plist upon startup.

-spaces.plist is invalidated for some reason when OSX enters sleep, and so Kwms windowing management may break because of this.

-To fix this, re-create all spaces and drag applications to the new spaces.

-This causes OSX to update the spaces.plist file.

-Restart Kwm and it should work again.